ben-ng/swift-range-tree/README.md

 [![License](https://img.shields.io/cocoapods/l/RangeTree.svg?style=flat)](http://cocoapods.org/pods/RangeTree)
 [![Platform](https://img.shields.io/cocoapods/p/RangeTree.svg?style=flat)](http://cocoapods.org/pods/RangeTree)

-A range tree allows you to perform orthorgonal range searches in logarithmic time. i.e. If you had a bunch of points in two-dimensional space, you can figure out what points have an x coordinate between a and b, and a y coordinate between c and d.
+A range tree allows you to perform orthorgonal range searches in logarithmic time. i.e. If you had a bunch of points in two-dimensional space, and you want to quickly figure out what points have an x coordinate between a and b, and a y coordinate between c and d, this is the module for you.

-This module implements an n-dimensional range tree -- you define how many dimensions you need.
-Note that you will see a performance penalty if your dataset is too small.
+This module implements an n-dimensional range tree.
+You define how many dimensions you need by implementing the `RangeTreePoint` protocol.
+Note that you will see a performance penalty versus a naive `Array.filter` if your dataset is too small.
 See the section on [performance](#performance) to gauge if your dataset is large enough to benefit from this data structure.

 ## Usage